Emerging Research Issues for Washington Agriculture 2015 Internal Competitive Grant Program Request for Proposals

-Grants may be funded up to $80,000 over the possible two-year life of a project, with funding for the first year limited to $50,000.
-Efficiency in using resources will be an important element of the review process.
+Grants may be funded up to $80,000 over the possible two-years of a project, with funding for the first year limited to $50,000.
+Efficiency in using resources will be an important element of the review.
 That is, proposals will be evaluated based upon projected impact per dollar of funds invested; therefore, the minimum amount essential to accomplish the objectives of the project should be requested.
-Partial funding may occur, depending on the review process and funds available.
+Partial funding may occur, depending on the review and funds available.

 What criteria will be used to evaluate proposals?

-- Ability of the project to address one or more of the emerging issues (25 points)
+- Ability of the project to define and address an emerging issue.
+(30 points)

 - Interdisciplinary, team-based approach to address the issue(s) (10 points)